emine-yildirim/emine-yildirim.github.io/seminar.md

 In my talk I will introduce coordinates on the space of decorated maximal representations of the fundamental group of a punctured surface into Sp(2n, R).
 These coordinates generalize the Fock-Goncharov coordinates for representations into SL(2, R) and have a nice non-commutative cluster-like structure.
 If time permits, I will talk about how we can use these coordinates to understand the topology of the space of decorated maximal representations.
 This is a joint work with D. Alessandrini, O. Guichard and A. Wienhard.

+---

+Hannah Dell (University of Edinburgh)

+Stability conditions on free abelian quotients

+Stability conditions on triangulated categories were introduced by Tom Bridgeland in 2007.
+They generalise several notions of stability, such as slope-stability for vector bundles on curves and King stability for quiver representations.
+Bridgeland showed that the space of stability conditions on a given triangulated category can be viewed as a complex manifold, giving us a way to extract geometry from homological algebra.
+However, an explicit description of the stability manifold is only known in a few cases.

+In this talk, I will discuss two approaches to studying stability conditions on derived categories of surfaces that are free quotients by finite abelian groups.
+One method is via Le Potier functions, which characterise the existence of slope-semistable sheaves.
+The second method uses Deligne’s notion of group actions on triangulated categories to describe a connected component of so-called geometric stability conditions inside the stability manifold of these finite free abelian quotients.
+A consequence of this is a disproof of the expectation that surfaces with irregularity 0 always admit a wall of the geometric chamber.